-All of our Share issues are based on the principles of transparency, equality and fairness.
+All of our share issues are based on the principles of equality and fairness.
 The same class of shares must carry equal rights.
-For each Share issue, the terms of allotment for individual shares, including the subscription price, must be identical to other Shares of the same class.
-We may issue Shares at par value or at a premium, but we may not issue Shares below the par value.
+For each share issue of the same class, the terms and the subscription price must be identical.
+We may issue shares at par value or at a premium, but we may not issue shares below the par value.

-We must obtain the approval of the CSRC to offer our Shares to the overseas public.
-Under the Special Regulations, upon approval of the Securities Commission, a company may agree, in the underwriting agreement with respect to an issue of overseas listed foreign invested shares, to retain not more than 15% of the aggregate number of overseas listed foreign invested shares proposed to be issued after accounting for the number of underwritten shares.
+We must obtain the approval of the CSRC to offer our shares to the overseas public.
+Under the Special Regulations, upon approval of the CSRC, the company may agree, in the underwriting agreement with respect to an issue of overseas listed foreign invested shares, to retain not more than 15% of the aggregate number of overseas listed foreign invested shares proposed to be issued after accounting for the number of underwritten shares.